 Tumblr for SEO

 Tumblr offers some of the standard features for optimizing your on-page SEO.
 You can add a title, custom URL, and tags to your posts, for example.
 But to further optimize your posts — say, by adding image alt text, meta descriptions, and multiple heading styles — you’ll have to edit the HTML code of your blog.
+This can be tricky if you don’t have a strong understanding of HTML.

 This lack of built-in SEO features — in addition to the lack of add-ons or tools to help simplify the optimization process — makes it more difficult for non-technical users to get their Tumblr blogs to rank.
 That’s why Tumblr is best for bloggers who are already familiar with or have the time to learn HTML and SEO best practices.